-The La Center Planning Commission and City Council will conduct (2) public hearings for the purpose of adopting the Downtown and Timmen Landing Subarea Plans, a companion planned action ordinance, and related amendments to the La Center Comprehensive Plan and Municipal Code Title 18.
+The La Center Planning Commission and City Council will conduct (2) public hearings for the purpose of adopting Ordinance 2025-04 Public Works Operations Facility Re-Zone.

-The hearings will be held on Tuesday, June 10, 2025 beginning at 5:30 PM and Wednesday, June 25, 2025 beginning at 6:30 PM.
+The hearings will be held on Tuesday, July 8, 2025 beginning at 5:30 PM and Wednesday, July 9, 2025 beginning at 6:30 PM.
 The City has modified the hearing and public testimony procedures to meet the Hybrid Meeting requirements.
 The hearing will be conducted in-person at 210 E 4th Street La Center, WA 98629 and online via GoToMeeting (a video conferencing service).
 Participants do not need internet access and can connect by phone.